 Pluto in Cancer the generation of Bush Sr., Ronald Reagan, FDR, Hitler, the WW2 generation, the so called “greatest Generation” were nationalistic, insular, suspicious of liberties, frequently conformist.
 Of course, they produced brilliant exceptions like Gertrude Stein and Allen Ginsberg.
 A generation devoted to mother and family.
 Brittle wholesomeness at surface, treacherous sensitivity underneath.
 Inhibition hand in hand with censorship and suppression.
 Capable of great cruelty, but also of phenomenal acts of self sacrifice and compassion.

 In 2008, Pluto entered Capricorn.
-That generation will be coming to birth for another several years, the eldest of them are turning twelve.
+That generation will be coming to birth for another several years, the eldest of them are turning twelve as I write this in January 2020.
 We need the optimism of the Pluto in Sagittarius generation, the youngest of whom are twelve, and the eldest are turning 25 this year.
 But it seems likely it will be the Pluto in Capicorn kids who will face the facts and do what has to be done.

 The zodiac divides into quadrants.
 Some esoteric astrologers believe that the lower the quadrant the lower the development of the average soul incarnating during that generation.
 Those kids turning 12 are the first to be born in the fourth quadrant since 1772 to 1778.
 If these astrologers are right we will regard their generation with awe, and they will view our world as misguided and primitive.